Managing your projects

 The API will respond with a 200 OK along with the representation.

-Like people, projects can also have tags, useful for things like job codes that you may want to search for later.
+Like people, projects can also have tags, useful for other identifiers that you may want to search for later.
 Project tags are lowercase and may have spaces in them.
-They can be added like so:

 PATCH /v3/projects/1234 HTTP/1.1